vesuxyz/docs/docs/curators/vaults/basics.md

 ### Vault

 The _Vault_ allows users the deposit and withdraw funds to/from a Vesu Vault.
 It follows the ERC-4626 standard with an asynchronous redemption process.
 It mints an ERC-20 compatible token representing vault shares and tracking user deposits.
-The assets-to-shares conversion rate is maintained in the Vault through an external _NAV Oracle_.
+The _Assets under Management_ and vault share price is informed by a trustless _AuM Oracle_.
 The Vault further handles the asynchronous redemptions and fees.

 ### Vault Allocator